NeoGeographyToolkit/MultiView/README.md

 The resulting tools will be installed in MultiView/install.

-If the Theia ``view_reconstruction`` tool can be challenging to build because of its dependence on OpenGL, it can be excluded from building by editing the appropriate CMakeLists.txt file.
+The Theia ``view_reconstruction`` tool can fail to build because of its dependence on OpenGL, it can be excluded from building by editing the appropriate CMakeLists.txt file.